Advanced Certificationthe advanced board EXAM

 Application goes through Jivamukti Yoga Global directly, paying a non – refundable registration fee of $50 and sending in all other requirements including your preferred date and location to take the board exam.

 Candidates receive feedback to their application within maximum 30 days after the application time ends by the Global Program Director (e.g. either May or November).

 If you have been accepted, Jivamukti Yoga Global will contact you and ask you to pay the exam fee ($500 plus local taxes if applicable) directly to the local school.
+Please pay as soon as possible once you have been officially accepted.
+The host center will provide you will all the necessary information to register and how to pay the fee.
 Jivamukti Yoga Global will also send a list with names and e – mail addresses to the local Program Director, so they will be able to contact you directly with all further information.